opendaylight/docs/docs/documentation.rst

 This section serves two purposes:

 #.
-A guide for those writing documentation to follow.
+A guide for those writing documentation.
 #.
 A guide for those reviewing documentation.

-That being said, assuming that the content is usable, the bias should be toward merging it rather than blocking on relatively minor edits.
+.. note:: When reviewing content, assuming that the content is usable, the
+          documentation team is biased toward merging the content rather than blocking it due to relatively minor editorial issues.

 Formatting Preferences
 ----------------------

-In general, the documentation team has focused on trying to make sure that the instructions are comprehensible, but not being overly pedantic about these things.
-Along those lines, while we would prefer the following, generally they aren't a reason to -1 in and of themselves:
+In general, when reviewing content, the documentation team ensures that it is comprehensible but tries not to be overly pedantic.
+Along those lines, while it is preferred that the following formatting preferences are followed, they are generally not an exclusive reason to give a "-1" reply to a patch in
+Gerrit:

 * No trailing whitespace
-* Line wrapping at something reasonable, i.e., 72–100 characters
+* Line wrapping at something reasonable, that is, 72–100 characters

 Key terms
 ---------

 * Functionality: something useful a project provides abstractly
 * Feature: a Karaf feature that somebody could install
-* Project: a project within OpenDaylight, projects ship features to provide functionality
+* Project: a project within OpenDaylight; projects ship features to provide functionality
-* OpenDaylight: this refers to the software we release, use this in place of OpenDaylight controller, the OpenDaylight controller, not ODL, not ODC
+* OpenDaylight: this refers to the software we release; use this in place of OpenDaylight controller, the OpenDaylight controller, not ODL, not ODC